nrabulinski/settei/README.md

 ## TODOs
 Sorted rougly by priority

-- finish migrating legion
+- migrate the rest of my machines
-- private nix cache
+- private nix cache (unneeded with cachix?)
-- set up hercules agent on legion
-- hercules-ci checking if configuration is valid
 - hercules-ci effects for deploying machines on update (if configuration is valid)